American Revolutionary War Letter Archives

 TEXT on the left and on right side is actual image LETTER:

-George Washington: “Let me entreat that you will continue to use every possible means to obtain intelligence of the Enemys motions, not only of those which are Marching Eastward, upon Long Island, but others.
+:General Washington to Caleb Brewster: “Let me entreat that you will continue to use every possible means to obtain intelligence of the Enemys motions, not only of those which are Marching Eastward, upon Long Island, but others.
 In a more especial manner, I have to request, that you will, by every devise you can think of, have a strict watch kept upon the Enemy’s Ships of War, and give me the earliest notice of their Sailing from the hook.
-To obtain speedy and certain intelligence of this matter may be of great Importance to the French Fleet at, and the enterprize on, Rhode Island; for which reason, do not spare any reasonable expence to come at early and true information” (General Washington to Caleb Brewster)
+To obtain speedy and certain intelligence of this matter may be of great Importance to the French Fleet at, and the enterprize on, Rhode Island; for which reason, do not spare any reasonable expence to come at early and true information”

 General George Washington counted on a network of spies to win the War of Independence, the Culper Spy Ring.
 When George Washington withdrew his troops from New York City during the War, he made the mistake of not setting up a spy network beforehand, something he did implement later when he withdrew troops from Philadelphia.
 And with New York and Long Island occupied, and French ships arriving soon to help, Washington became increasingly dependent on good intelligence for winning the war.